QualITAWG/qualitawg.github.io/index.md

 # The Second Conference on System and Service Quality - QualIta, 19-20  June 2023, Florence, Italy.

 *Supported by the [CINI WG on SSQ](https://www.consorzio-cini.it/index.php/it/gdl/system-and-service-quality).*
+*Hosted by University of Florence,  within the 37th International Conference on Modelling and Simulation, [ECMS23](https://scs-europe.net/conf/ecms2023/).*

 {% include figure.html img="uidaho-workshop.jpg" alt="intro image here" caption="Library workshop" width="75%" %}